Maadhyam-Solutions/megha-bhattarai/README.md

 # Personal Portfolio Website for Megha and her book - Bagaicha

-Used:
+Built the website using:
 React.js: A JavaScript library for building user interfaces.
+CSS: To style the website and make it responsive.
-HTMLFlipBook: A React component that enables smooth page-flipping animations.
+HTMLFlipBook: A package that enables smooth page-flipping animations for the hero section.